 Ozer’s review covers a broad range of Panopto functionality — calling out the product’s overall ease of use and cost-effectiveness, its flexible video capture options, PowerPoint slide ingestion for search, mobile video recording and viewing, batch video uploading, and more.

 Ozer also calls out some of the investments we’re making as part of our product roadmap, such as planned improvements to the Mac recorder and a transition away from Silverlight.
 In the next 12 months, customers should expect to see Silverlight removed from the product, starting with the video pipeline for live and on-demand streaming, and followed by the web-based video editor.

 “Overall, if you’re considering a learning capture system, you should check Panopto out; the economics of a system that doesn’t require proprietary hardware capture stations is simply too compelling,” writes Ozer.
 “Panopto was very well-conceived, and in general, is very easy to use for both presenter and viewer.”

 In order to make video a viable tool for sharing ideas, you first have to build a solution capable of simplifying complex video management.
 We’re thrilled that Panopto has merited this kind of technical review — and this kind of praise — from the streaming media community.

 See Ozer’s complete review in the current edition of Streaming Media Magazine, available in print.
 And don’t forget to also check out Ozer’s review of Panopto’s latest release, Panopto Greatly Enhances Video Search Capabilities in Version 4.6, covering our new Smart Search functionality, our Android app, our new video player design, and our 60-second branding feature.

 Give Panopto your own technical review.
-Try Panopto free for 30 days.
+Try Panopto free.